-Unless prior written arrangements have been made with CYS Services personnel, only parents or parent designees shown on DA Form 4719-R may take a child from a CYS Services program.
+Unless prior written arrangements have been made with CYS personnel, only parents or parent designees shown on DA Form 4719-R may take a child from a CYS Services program.
 The designation of a short-term designee approved for pick up must be provided to the CYS facility in writing listing the approved dates for pick up.
 Check with the facility front desk for the form.

 For the safety & security of all children, CYS will not accept designee permission by phone call.
 CYS encourages you to have multiple approved designees listed in case there is an emergency.

-Children may not be released to siblings or other children under age 13 unless approved by the program director on a case-by-case basis.
-Siblings picking up must be on the designee list.
+Children may not be released to siblings or other children under age 13.
+Siblings picking up must be on the emergency designee list as "Approved to Pick-Up".